raghurama123/OrcaNotes/ExcitedStateDynamics.md

 - A related section is "Section 9.38: Simulation and Fit of Vibronic Structure in Electronic Spectra, Resonance Raman Excitation Profiles and Spectra with the `ORCA_ASA` Program"

 ## 12.1 Absorption spectrum of Benzene using the ideal model, Adiabatic Hessian (AH)
+- Let's predict the absorption spectrum of benzene, which has one band above 220 nm correponding to a symmetry forbidden excitation to the S1 state.

 ### 12.1.1 S0 state `OPT` and `FREQ`
 ```
 !wB97X-D3 RIJCOSX DEF2-SVP  DEF2/J TIGHTSCF TIGHTOPT FREQ XYZFILE